lukasschwab/arxiv.py/README.md

 + `result.primary_category`: The result's primary arXiv category.
 See [arXiv: Category Taxonomy](https://arxiv.org/category_taxonomy).
 + `result.categories`: All of the result's categories.
 See [arXiv: Category Taxonomy](https://arxiv.org/category_taxonomy).
 + `result.links`: Up to three URLs associated with this result, as `arxiv.Link`s.
++ `result.pdf_url`: A URL for the result's PDF if present.
+Note: this URL also appears among `result.links`.

 They also expose helper methods for downloading papers: `(Result).download_pdf()` and `(Result).download_source()`.